cadolphs/aoc_2022/docs/day05.md

 separated by a single whitespace.
 That means we can figure things out with simple math.

 Let's hack things together slowly in the test module.

+Okay, reading a move line is a straightforward regex thing.
+Now what about reading a crate line?
+Ideally that would yield an iterator over pairs (stack / box)?
+Though with the matching it seems there's some "lifetime" troubles.
+So, here it might just be more practicaly to just write a for-loop that checks what's at the positions...